 Any scientific theory is required to fulfil three functions - descryiptive, explanatory and predictive (Przybyła, 2001, p.
 25).
 The subject literature discusses the possibility of implementing the predictive function in economic sciences (Dittmann, Szabela-Pasierbińska, Dittmann, and Szpulak, 2017).
 The most radical approach, referred to as instrumentalism, assumes that the main objective of formulating any scientific theories is forecasting (Popper, 2002, p.
 54).
 In that approach, their effectiveness is more important than meeting the criterion of the scientific truth.
 In instrumentalism, any intellectual aspirations are treated as measures that help to meet the practical needs (and therefore, instrumentalism is a special type of pragmatism) (Grobler, 2006, p.
 257).
 Representatives of instrumentalism in the philosophy of science include, among others, E. Mach, M. Schlick or L. Wittgestein (all belonging to the so-called Vienna circle) (Popper, 2002, p.
 54).
 Instrumentalism has many supporters among the representatives of economic sciences - one of the most famous of them was M. Friedmann (winner of Nobel prize) (Friedmann, 1953, p.
 8-9).
-On the other hand, in the history of economic theories can be indicated.
+On the other hand, in the history of economic thought, a number of people taking the approach opposite to the predictive function of the economic theories can be indicated.
 A representative of such an approach was e.g.